clivezhg/my-pract-prj/README.md

 Select2-to-Tree is an extension to the popular select boxes library: Select2 (https://github.com/select2/select2).

 Though Select2 is very versatile, it only supports a single level of nesting.
-See https://select2.github.io/options.html#how-many-levels-of-nesting-are-allowed
+See https://select2.github.io/options.html#how-many-levels-of-nesting-are-allowed:
 <blockquote>
 How many levels of nesting are allowed?<br>
-Because Select2 falls back to an <optgroup> when creating nested options, only a single level of nesting is supported.
+Because Select2 falls back to an &lt;optgroup&gt; when creating nested options, only a single level of nesting is supported.
 Any additional levels of nesting is not guarenteed to be displayed properly across all browsers and devices.</blockquote>

 Select2-to-Tree aims to ...